 Consultations take place in your own home (if I cover your area).

 1. If not already done, veterinary referral is obtained.
 Physical health, injuries and illnesses affect behaviour.
 Veterinary referral is required by all reputable behaviourists' governing bodies and membership associations so that any obvious physical contributory factors are ruled out, or I am made away of them prior to treatment of the behavioural problem.
 Referral can be by means of my referral form, letter, email or fax.

 2. You will be sent a behavioural history questionnaire to fill in and return, along with your referral.

 3. An appointment is then made for the consultation, either at your home or at my clinic premises in Marnhull.
 The lead time varies depending on location and current workload but can be between 2 and 6 weeks.
 If your case is urgent (ie involves significant aggression that may result in injury to someone or something else in the same house) I will do my best to fit you in as an emergency.

 3. The behavioural consultation itself usually lasts between 2 and 2 1/2 hours, during which a behaviour mofication plan is drawn up and demonstrated.
 Payment for the entire process is made to me at the end of this session (see below).
 If you have pet insurance, you may be able to claim at least part of the cost back - if you wish to - and a receipt is provided to attach to your claim.

 4. Within 7 days of the consultation date, you will be sent a detailed written report (usually by email, but by post if this is not convenient).
 The report is also sent to the referring vet.

-5. Follow-up if needed is then normally provided by phone or email free of charge for up to three months.
+5. Follow-up if needed is then normally provided by email free of charge for one month.
 If a second session is requested (which is very unusual), then this is charged separately.